spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 ## Wrap-Up

 In this tutorial, you created two clusters and cluster profiles.
-After the clusters deployed to your chosen cloud provider, you updated one cluster profile in three different methods: create a new cluster profile version, update cluster profile in place and cluster overrides.
+After the clusters deployed to your chosen cloud provider, you updated one cluster profile in through three different methods: create a new cluster profile version, update a cluster profile in place, and cluster profile overrides.
 After you made your changes, the Hello Universe application functioned as a three-tier application with a REST API backend server.

 Cluster profiles provide consistency during the cluster creation process, as well as when maintaining your clusters.
 They can be versioned to keep a record of previously working cluster states, giving you visibility when updating or rolling back workloads across your environments.